skzhengkai/vyro.ai-imagine/README.md

 ```js
 await generateImage("beautiful girl", "16:9", "ANIME_V2");
 ```
+there are additional examples in the ./examples folder (upscale, interrogator, etc.)

 ### get-your-token:
 you'll need your **vyro.ai** token to use this. don't worry, afaik there are no limits on your token.